frnsimoes/frnsimoes.github.io/content/posts/postgres-server.md

 title = "What's the 'Postgres server'?"
 +++

-I Thought I was studying Postgres, but here we go again with operating systems and networking.
-Jokes aside, Postgres' process architecture is really interesting.
+I'm finding Postgres' process architecture really interesting.
 A great overview on the topic is Suzuki's explanation of various types of processes, which you can find [here](https://www.interdb.jp/pg/pgsql02/01.html).

 - Postgres server process: the "parent" process that manages the database system.
 It's the thing that has an IP and a port.